AlenJakob/AlenJakob/README.md

 ## About me

-Front-end and web graphics passionate,
+# Front-end 🤔 and web graphics passionate,
 I have made a career shift towards creating websites and applications.
+Open to cooperation with projects

+Feel free to contact me 💬

-## Stack
+## My Stack 🌱

 - HTML5
 - CSS3